Amity (brig)

 Amity was a 148-ton brig used in several notable voyages of exploration and settlement in Australia in the early nineteenth century.

 She was built in New Brunswick in 1816 and for some years was used as a merchant vessel trading between America and Britain before being brought to Australia in 1824.

+In Australia the vessel engaged in a number of trades, including as a whaler.

 Van Diemen's Land

-Amity was built as a brig of 148 tons and was launched at St John's, New Brunswick, in 1816.
+Amity was built as a brig of 148 tons and was launched at Saint John, New Brunswick, in 1816.
 In 1823 she was purchased by the Scottish Ralston Family to be fitted out for their emigration to Van Diemen's Land.
 Under the command of Captain McMeckan she departed from Stranraer in southern Scotland on 15 November 1823, travelling via Dublin, across the Atlantic Ocean to Rio de Janeiro and arriving in Hobart exactly five months later on 15 April 1824.
 Twenty-one passengers made the journey, including Robert Ralston, his wife Elizabeth, two sons and six daughters, as well as cargo and livestock including two bulls and four cows from Scotland.

 Ralston later sold the brig to the Government of New South Wales in Sydney where she was used for exploration and supply voyages.